To our Valued Customers,

 - We ask that all questions, concerns or complaints be directed to the ships store as we keep a log to ensure that you receive a quick response.
 If you go directly to a staff member in the yard, there is a chance that the proper person will not be aware of your issue causing you to become frustrated about not receiving a response.

 - If you have not used your boat for a long period of time, we will be happy to pull your boat down and fresh water rinse both inside and out.
-We will not, however, soap wash your boat unless specifically requested through the shipstore office for a $20 fee.
-This includes owners and gold customers.
-Boats were soap washed before being put away and we cannot possibly rewash all boats that have not been used for some time.
-You may request to be placed on a rack Monday through Thursday if you would like to wash your boat and make sure it is ready for your summer boating season.
+You may request to be placed on a rack Tuesday through Thursday if you would like to wash your boat and make sure it is ready for your summer boating season.

 - If slip payments are not received by the 5th of each month, your boat will be placed on a Do Not Splash List until the bill is current.
 You will be notified if your payment has not been received.